PrescriptionGiant is a FREE prescription savings program that can save you up to 75% on your prescriptions with or without insurance!

 How should this medicine be used?

-After placing the film under your tongue, wait at least 15 minutes before eating or drinking.
-After the film is applied to your lower gum, wait at least an hour before eating or drinking (behind your lower lip).
+After placing the film under your tongue, wait at least 15 minutes before consuming any food or liquids.
+After the film is applied to your lower gum (below your lower lip), wait at least an hour before eating or drinking anything.

 Other uses for this medicine